SmartCambridge/icp-better_bus_database/upload_testing/database_considerations.md

 Uploading the first day will have taken about 171 sec (see above), so the additional day took about 497 sec (8m17s).

+### Conclusions

+Loading into the complex schema seems to be slightly faster than the simple one.
+This could be becasue maintaining the functional indexes based on data in the JSON is slightly more complex than diirectly indexing columns.